4d/docs/docs/Concepts/parameters.md

 Any subroutine can return a value.
 The value to be returned is put into the local variable `$0`.

-For example, the following function, called `Uppercase4`, returns a string with the first four characters of the string passed to it in uppercase:
+For example, the following method, called `Uppercase4`, returns a string with the first four characters of the string passed to it in uppercase:

 ```4d
 $0:=Uppercase(Substring($1;1;4))+Substring($1;5)
 ```

-The following is an example that uses the Uppercase4 function:
+The following is an example that uses the Uppercase4 method:

 ```4d
-NewPhrase:=Uppercase4("This is good.")
+$NewPhrase:=Uppercase4("This is good.")
 ```

-In this example, the variable *NewPhrase* gets “THIS is good.”
+In this example, the variable *$NewPhrase* gets “THIS is good.”

-The function result, `$0`, is a local variable within the subroutine.
+The returned value, `$0`, is a local variable within the subroutine.
 It can be used as such within the subroutine.
 For example, you can write:

 ```4d
 // Do_something